top of page

 A. Introduction

-Have you ever considered the expense of producing soap?
+Have you ever considered the costs behind soap production ?
 When asked, most people have minimal knowledge of the primary ingredients used in natural soap production (spoiler alert: oils and butters).
 This may seem perplexing at first, but natural soap really cleanses from the ingredients it is produced with!

 By soap making, we mean natural soaps (a combination of oils, lye water, natural colors, and essential oils), not synthetic detergents derived from petroleum (a.k.a. your old favorite shower gel or €0.89 bar of "soap").
 Our transparent pricing policy may be of interest to you as well: